Image of the State of Ohio flag An official State of Ohio government website.

 Sworn-Career-Oportunities

-The Union County Sheriff’s Office is seeking driven, community-minded candidates for Deputy Sheriff positions, including OPOTA-certified officers, lateral transfers, and cadets beginning their law enforcement career.
+We are looking for driven, community-minded candidates ready to serve.
+Open to OPOTA-certified officers, lateral transfers, and cadets beginning their law enforcement career.

 • Service-focused law enforcement that prioritizes professionalism, accountability, and community trust

-• Meaningful work with opportunities to grow into specialized roles over time
+• Opportunities to grow into specialized roles over time

 • Responding to calls for service with professionalism and sound judgment

-• Conducting patrol and proactive problem-solving in assigned areas
+• Conducting patrols and proactive problem-solving in assigned areas

 • Enforcing laws and ordinances in a lawful, consistent manner